-As a proud owner of a brand new swimming pool, you have many hours of fun and splashing around in your future!
+As the proud owner of a brand new swimming pool, you can look forward to many hours of fun and splashing around!
 However, with great fun also comes great responsibility.
 You’ll need to devote some time to caring for your pool in order to keep it in good condition for years of enjoyment.

 If you’re new to pool maintenance, don’t worry!
 We’ve got you covered with resources that outline best practices for the basics of caring for your pool—including maintaining proper water balance, tips for cleaning and removing algae from your pool, as well as tips for how to shock your swimming pool and to winterize your pool.